 CBIR Process (9:05 - 12:00)

 Michele Greening, PJM, will facilitate a discussion to review and identify additional interests and design components on the Quadrennial Review matrix as part of the Consensus Based Issue Resolution Process.
-(9:05-9:30
+(9:05-9:30)

 Skyler Marzewski, PJM, will review the status quo and Brattle recommendations for the Quadrennial Review. ( 9:30-12:00)